 NTNL Caesar at National

-The skewer on this drink is a sizeable snack that includes a pickle, chorizo and cheddar cheese.
+The skewer on this drink is a sizeable snack that includes a pickle and house-made pepperoni.
 National also adds a splash of IPA to its Caesar and gives it an extra kick with horseradish.

 Four locations in Calgary, ntnl.ca

 For the mother of all Caesars go to where it all began.
 The new version of The Westin Caesar, created by Daniel Boychuk, goes above and beyond Walter Chell’s original blend and includes cherry wood to create a smoked tomato puree.
 Making this drink is a process, but can be done at home.